Selfie of Karlie Gusé + Portrait of Karlie Gusé

 AFTERMATH:

-Karlie’s disappearance has been featured twice on the Dr. Phil show, with her mother, father and stepmother all making appearances.
+The Bring Karlie Home Facebook page was created to help raise awareness about the case.
+Karlie’s disappearance has twice been featured on the Dr. Phil show, with her mother, father and stepmother all making appearances.
 The case has also been covered on the Crime Stories With Nancy Grace podcast.

 At the beginning of every football game at Bishop Union High School, the announcer reminds attendees to keep Karlie in their thoughts and prayers.